k-willebrand/Flexible_Ops_Plan_Design/README.md

    This is the primary script that defines the infrastructure planning SDP.
    The parameter setup for the file defines parameter and inputs defined in `Multiflex_Wrapper_Nov2021_cprime.m`.
-   The run parameters specify which whether to run different components of the model.
+   The run parameters specify whether to run different components of the model.

 2. `Multiflex_Wrapper_Nov2021_cprime.m`: